Divorce In Islam

 7. Mubarat: Mubarat is the dissolution of marriage by mutual agreement.
 The offer may be made by any party, either husband or wife.

-Lian: When the husband put charges of adultery on the wife and later the charges are proved false, the wife is entitled to sue and ask for a divorce.
+1. Lian: When the husband puts charges of adultery on the wife, and later the charges are proved false, the wife is entitled to sue and ask for a divorce.

-Fask: Muslim law allows a lady to approach a qazi for dissolving a marriage under following conditions:
+2. Fask: Muslim law allows a lady to approach a qazi for dissolving a marriage under the following conditions:

-2. If the marriage was within prohibited degrees etc.
+II.
+If the marriage was within prohibited degrees, etc.